 How to Earn Enough Miles for British Airways Business Class

 If you need more Avios to complete a business class booking with British Airways, you have plenty of options to earn more.

 British Airways Avios can be earned directly with the British Airways Visa Signature® Card.

-BA Avios can also be transferred from Chase Ultimate Rewards, American Express Membership Rewards (both at a rate of 1:1), from Capital One Miles at a rate of 2:1.5, or from Marriott Bonvoy at a transfer rate of 3:1.
+BA Avios can also be transferred from Chase Ultimate Rewards, Capital One Miles, American Express Membership Rewards (all at a rate of 1:1) or from Marriott Bonvoy at a transfer rate of 3:1.

 Recommended Chase Cards (Personal)

 Business Owner?
 See our article on Chase business credit cards that earn Ultimate Rewards.

 If you’re a business owner, see our article on Amex business credit cards that earn Membership Rewards.